-Objective #6: Provide more visible reporting of hiring practices and progress in meeting affirmative action goals of Human Resources, and others within OEPD Equal Opportunity and Access division.
+Objective #6: Provide more visible reporting of hiring practices and progress in meeting affirmative action goals

+Currently DHS issues a quarterly Goal Achievement Report, which provides a breakdown of the numbers of hires in each EEO job category for each of the protected groups (women, individuals from minority communities, and individuals with disabilities).
+That report is shared with the Commissioner, the Director of Human Resources, and others within OEPD Equal Opportunity and Access division.
 DHS believes that it will be helpful to share this information more widely, and provide a breakdown by administration and even division, if possible, so that our progress in affirmative hiring can be more widely known, and so those in senior management and hiring supervisors can be aware of the impact of their hiring decisions on DHS' hiring goals.